 Committee of Ministers

-With the Parliamentary Assembly, it is the guardian of the Organisation’s fundamental values, and monitors member states’ compliance with Council of Europe conventions and standards on human rights, democracy and the rule of law.
+Together with the Parliamentary Assembly, the Committee of Ministers is the guardian of the Organisation’s fundamental values, and monitors member states’ compliance with Council of Europe conventions and standards on human rights, democracy and the rule of law.